CD-Xbow/PB-Graphic-Hits/ScrambleFilter/Readme.md

 - https://www.purebasic.fr/english/viewtopic.php?t=62346

- This is an interesting filter where effects can be chained for unusaul effects.
+ This is an interesting filter where effects can be chained for unusual effects.
 Read the discussion in the forum.

 -